-The goal of the Gifted Program is that students become increasingly represented in occupations and roles that contribute significantly to the growth and development of Ahfachkee School and the Seminole community.
-For more information on this program, please contact de ESE coordinator, guidance counselor, and/or the gifted teacher.
+The goal of the Gifted Program is for students to become increasingly represented in occupations and roles that contribute significantly to the growth and development of Ahfachkee School and the Seminole community.
+For more information on this program, please get in touch with the ESE coordinator, guidance counselor, and/or gifted teacher.